Real-Dev-Squad/todo-frontend/README.md

 pnpm build
 ```

-To build next app along with Storybook in the `out/storybook` directory ( staging environment ):
+To build next app along with Storybook in the `out/storybook` directory:

 ```sh
 pnpm build-all